 Open the folder in VS Code as shown below.

-You are now ready to customize your firmware.
+You are now ready to customise your firmware.

-platform.ini file (in the root folder) and locate the below line, removing the comment (
+platform.ini file (in the root folder) and locate the below line, removing the comment (;) to enable it.

 That completed all the configuration.